That Hamilton Woman-1941

 Grade: B

-This should be championed above all else and for that reason alone is recommended as a worthy watch.
+This should be championed above all else and is recommended as a worthy watch for that reason alone.

-The film itself is dark and not entirely a children’s movie nor necessarily family-friendly either, but rather a good lesson learned.
+The film itself is dark and not entirely a children’s movie or necessarily family-friendly, but rather a good lesson learned.

-Dragging just a bit throughout, this is small potatoes compared to the importance of the overall story.
+Dragging just a bit throughout, this is small compared to the overall story’s importance.

 The animated feature is based on the best-selling novel by Deborah Ellis, which focuses on life in dangerous Afghanistan (circa 2001) under constant threat by Taliban rule.